2024

 1. Recharge Your Stigma

-As mentioned earlier, sabbatical leave is designed to give you a chance to recharge your batteries.
-By taking a few days off, you can regain energy and focus on new ideas and projects.
-It will help you to come up with new ways to improve your performance at work.
+As mentioned earlier, sabbatical leave is designed to allow you to recharge your batteries.
+You can regain energy and focus on new ideas and projects by taking a few days off.
+It will help you develop new ways to improve your performance at work.

 2. Gain New Skills